-The latest data is showing that the average rate for a 30 year fixed rate mortgage increased 5 basis points since last week to 5.07% while the purchase application volume decreased 7.6% and the refinance application volume declined 16.8% compared to last week’s results.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage declined 10 basis points since the last week to 4.59% while the purchase application volume increased 3.4% and the refinance application volume increased 8.6% over the same period.

 The following chart shows how the principle and interest cost and estimated annual income required to cover the PITI (using the 29% “rule of thumb”) on a $400,000 loan has changed since November 2006.